Original Creedence bass player still going strong and sounding better than ever. Read our conversation with this true rock & roll legend!

 SC: We started recording almost immediately after the Blue Velvets were formed in 1959.
 Tom was the singer, so we called ourselves Tommy Fogerty & the Blue Velvets when making records.
 Many singles were released and over nine years went by before we were reborn on the bayou.
 In 1967, we changed our name to Creedence Clearwater Revival and John took over the vocals.
 We hit the charts in the summer of 1968 with “Suzie Q.”

-FBPO: I’m sure you couldn’t have imagined what the future held in store for you!
-What was that like?
+FBPO: I’m sure you couldn’t have imagined what the future held in store for you.
 How did you handle it?

 FBPO: You must have so many stories about playing, touring, recording, etc., with CCR.
 Can you share just one?